apaige161/garden-plant-picker/README.md

   -create a better UI for displaying saved plants from the DB
-    -create a plant card to display each plant with various details -create a decent looking table? or similar to hold data
+    -create a plant card to display each plant with various details -create multiple tables, one to store info about each column (plant.col)

   build the math to see how much an optimal garden will produce based on the plants inside